Updated January 4, 2021

 One of the best ways to cut down on your costs as a landlord is to reduce the amount of time you spend dealing with vacancies.
-The best news a landlord can hear is that a responsible tenant wants to extend their lease.
+The best news a landlord can hear is their tenants want to extend their leases.
 How exactly do you retain tenants, though?
-If you are a landlord and you want to learn how to best incentivize tenants to stick around, check out what things have the greatest impact upon keeping good tenants around.
+If you are a landlord and want to learn how to incentivize tenants to stick around, check out what things have the most significant impact on keeping good tenants around.

-#1: The first benefit to having a tenant extend their lease is that you will lower your vacancy rates.
-This is especially critical for landlords who have properties in markets where it is more difficult to rent out properties once they are vacant.
-The best thing you can do for yourself is to build a strong relationship with responsible tenants and spend less time investing in tenant turnovers.
+#1: The first benefit of having a tenant extend their lease is to lower your vacancy rates.
+This is especially critical for landlords who have properties in difficult markets.
+The best thing you can do for yourself is to build a strong relationship with responsible tenants.
+This allows you to spend less time investing in tenant turnovers.

-#2: Knowing what tenants are looking for will help you create better ad copy when you do put your rental on the market.
-Marketing your property in a way that attracts a variety of applicants gives you a better chance of choosing a responsible tenant who is worth keeping long term in your property.
+#2: Knowing what tenants are looking for will help you create better ad copy when advertising the property.
+Marketing your property in a way that attracts a variety of applicants gives you a better chance of choosing a responsible, long term tenant.

-#3: Understanding what helps keep long term tenants will allow you to better invest your money.
-If, for example, you find out that tenants don’t care about the yard’s landscaping, it might not be worth investing a high dollar amount into the yard.
-Learn how to best use your funds to garner the highest return on investment.
+#3: Understanding what helps keep long term tenants will allow you to invest your money better.
+For example, if your tenants don’t care about the landscaping, it might not be worth investing money in the yard.
+Learn how to use your funds best to garner the highest return on investment.

-One of the first things to keep in mind when focusing on tenant retention is to understand the demographics of renters.
-The majority of renters are under the age of 35, which means the most valuable upgrades should revolve around their interests.
+One of the first things to keep in mind when focusing on tenant retention is understanding the demographics of renters.
+The majority of renters are under 35, which means the most valuable upgrades should revolve around their interests.

-If you are looking to lure in renters in a competitive market and keep them, consider Wi-Fi as an included utility.
-While cable television used to be an amenity some rentals included as a perk, internet now outweighs TV on the list of upgrades renters are interested in
+If you are looking to lure in renters in a competitive market and keep them, consider Free Wi-Fi.
+Cable television used to be an amenity some rentals included as a perk.
+The internet now outweighs TV on the list of upgrades that interest renters.

 Another upgrade that renters favor is new flooring.
 If your rental has outdated, stained carpets, it might be time to upgrade the floors.
 If you invest in a quality, durable flooring material, you will have less upkeep than carpeting requires.
 Consider something easy to clean like vinyl, tile, or laminate.
-By spending money on a flooring upgrade you will not only be improving your rental for the long term, you can also incentivize responsible tenants to stick around.
+By spending money on a flooring upgrade, you will be improving your rental for the long term.
+You'll also incentivize responsible tenants to stick around.

 One perk that renters are drawn to and can help keep them as a long term renter is covered parking.
 This is particularly true in areas that see a lot of inclement weather.
 If your property does not have a garage, consider implementing a carport.
-You can have a carport installed for a much lower price point than a garage, and this investment will improve the value of your property for current and future renters.
+You can have a carport installed for a much lower price point than a garage.
+This investment will improve the value of your property for current and future renters.

-TurboTenant is revolutionizing the rental process by providing savvy landlords with cutting-edge technology that’s intuitive, powerful, fast and free.
-Through one-click online rental marketing, fully integrated tenant screening, customizable property websites and online rent payments, TurboTenant is changing the way landlords manage property.
-Sign up for TurboTenant today and see how our free landlord software will simplify your life.
+TurboTenant revolutionizes the rental process by providing savvy landlords with cutting-edge technology that’s intuitive, powerful, fast, and free.
+Through one-click online rental marketing, fully integrated tenant screening, customizable property websites, and online rent payments, TurboTenant is changing the way landlords manage property.